reach-sh/reach-lang/docs-md/src/tut.md

 ${code("/examples/tut-3/index.rsh", 17, 21)}

 + Line 17 states that this block of code is something that _only_ `Alice` performs.
-+ That means that the variable, `handA`, bound on line 13 is known only to Alice.
++ That means that the variable, `handAlice`, bound on line 18 is known only to Alice.
 + Line 18 binds that value to the result of interacting with Alice through the `getHand` method, which we wrote in JavaScript.
 + Line 18 also declassifies the value, because in Reach, all information from frontends is secret until it is explicitly made public.
 + Line 20 has Alice join the application by publishing the value to the consensus network, so it can be used to evaluate the outcome of the game.